Ae3232/headless-cms/content/for-talents/_index.md

 whyCoteamsItemImg1: "/images/talents-why-coteams-img1.svg"
 whyCoteamsItemTitle1: Shape your career
-whyCoteamsItemDescription1: "<p>Choose only the right assignments, projects and opportunities for your skills and career objectives.</p>"
+whyCoteamsItemDescription1: "<p>Choose only the right assignments, projects and opportunities to build a career in IT around your exact talent and passion.</p>"
 whyCoteamsItemImg2: "/images/talents-why-coteams-img2.svg"
 whyCoteamsItemTitle2: Get joy from work
 whyCoteamsItemDescription2: Choose people you work with.
 Learn from and get inspired